 Traeth Mawr, Newport

 Its Welsh name means ‘Big Beach’, so there’s enough room for everyone here – and you can drive onto Newport Sands beach, which makes barbecuing a doddle.
-Top tip: the butcher and fishmonger back in Newport are both superb, so that’s raw ingredients sorted.
+Top tip: the butcher and fishmonger in Newport are both superb, so that’s your raw ingredients sorted.